thiennn/thiennn.github.io/_posts/2016-11-29-dockerizing-real-world-aspnetcore-application.md

  7. Build the all the .netcore project
  8. Install gulp and run "copy-modules" task to copy modules to the host

 After the containers started, and the postgres engine started.
-The file "[dockerinitcontainer.sh](https://github.com/simplcommerce/SimplCommerce/blob/docker/dockerinitcontainer.sh)" is called which will
+The file "[dockerinitcontainer.sh]" is called which will

  1. Run entity framework migration
  2. Import some static data by using psql
  3. Finally start the app.

+ {% gist ec06d179a6a465c41ff84255fc430a96 %}

 Yeah, a real world dotnet app run perfectly on a docker container.
 One command to setup everything and here we go.